-Searching for your ancestor or supplementary information is really simple and easy.
-There are a number of ways that you can do this.
+Searching for your ancestor or supplementary information is simple and easy.
+There are several ways that you can do this.

 Search by name!

 You can find the search box near the top of the home page.
-All you need to do is enter the first name, surname and the time period that you are interested in.
+All you need to do is enter the first name, surname, and period that you are interested in.

 - All Records